-If you’re among the 1 in 4 Americans who live with back pain, a new app-based exercise therapy may offer another way to help address the issue without having to leave home.
+If you’re among the 1 in 4 Americans who live with back pain, new app-based exercise therapy may offer another way to help address the issue without having to leave home.

 Virtual physical therapy for back pain is already covered by some UnitedHealthcare health plans, as is virtual care for dealing with shoulder or knee problems and other musculoskeletal issues.
 The benefits of these virtual physical therapy (PT) sessions may include: